johnsfarrell/rgbit/README.md

 ## Local Setup

-> **Note:** Local client and server setup requires a cloud [MongoDB URI](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial) and [generating RSI keys](https://www.ssh.com/ssh/keygen/).
-The database is for storing results, and the RSI keys are for API key authentication.
+> **Note:** Local client and server setup requires a cloud [MongoDB URI](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial) and [generating RSA keys](https://www.ssh.com/ssh/keygen/).
+The database is for storing results, and the RSA keys are for API key authentication.
 Feel free to skip around the local setup to find what you're looking for.
 [Here](https://github.com/johnsfarrell/rgbit?tab=readme-ov-file#clientless-and-serverless-colorization) covers using just the `ml/` directory and `ml/code/visualize.py` to colorize images from the terminal.

 Clone the repository: